iced-rs/rfcs/text/0000-focus-and-metadata .md

 A consistent API for storing and retrieving attributes on elements.
 Keyboard navigation and focus management that is consistent with the browser runtime.

+It isn't intended to be a 1 to 1 parity.
+It is intended to be a consistent API that can be used to build a consistent experience.

 ## Guide-level explanation

 The goal is to design an API will be familiar to the developer and an a default experience that is an analogous the browser runtime.